artob/ar.to/notes/lviv.rst

 * The best supermarkets can be found at major shopping malls such as King Cross Leopolis and Victoria Gardens.

-* In the center of town, there is a 24/7 Arsen supermarket on the bottom floor of the Roksolana shopping mall on Soborna Square.
-It's small, congested, and claustrophobic, but the best option in walking distance.
+* **In the center of town, there is a 24/7 Arsen supermarket on the bottom floor of the Roksolana shopping mall on Soborna Square.** It's relatively small, congested, and claustrophobic, but the best option in walking distance.
 There are also 24/7 kiosks and convenience stores.

 Shopping
 --------